I have recently started doing henna on objects other than people. SUPER FUN!

 I used my normal Beachcombers Favorite henna mix, but the next time I henna something with the intention of removing the henna, I will mix henna without any sugar in it so that it comes off easier.
 Applying dry heat helped to remove the henna.

 I let the henna paste sit on the box for a bout a week then I removed the henna the day before I saw my Grandmother.
 The stain was a nice warm brown.
 The next day, I noticed the henna had already darkened slightly.
 I expect it will continue to darken over time just like a stain on the skin.
-I'll get some pictures the next time I see the box to compare.

 So there it is!
 My experience with hennaing objects so far!
 I plan do do a ton of other fun things with henna throughout the year, so I'll post more ideas and tips as I learn.
 I hope I'll hear from those more experienced than I, so that I can avoid mistakes or "learning opportunities" as I like to call them.